msp-strath/three-times/content/basics/binding.md

 toc: true
 ---

-Let us begin our deeper dive into imperative programming with *variables*.
+Let us begin our deeper dive into
+(imperative & functional)
+programming with *variables*.
-Regions of memory addressable by names.
+Regions of memory addressable by name.

 ## Python

+The following Python code,
-Here we bind the identifier `i` to the integer value `0`.
+binds the identifier `i` to the integer value `0`.

 ```
 i = 0